guilemouse/Overthrow/README.md

 # Overthrow 2023 Priest-Dev
 ## Work in Progress from 2021~
-* ALl changes are subject to more changes and complaints
+* ALL changes are subject to more changes and complaints
-* In development to revive priests into tech-priests (not the 40k kind)
 * Tech-priests are currently called "Arch-Crypto" _fullname.
 * They will spawn near churches, work as a money sink to raise late/mid game resistance support in different cities.
 * They will keep a bank for you, linked like the network of warehouses